DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc L - The Den of Wolves.md

 <p>Two wooden cages flank the statue, their lids held shut with heavy rocks.
 In the left-side cage kneels a youth with sunken eyes and loose, tattered clothing, a rotting human leg laid across the ground before his cage.
 In the right-side cage, an amber-eyed woman wearing shredded clothes sits with her legs crossed, her shaggy, rope-like strands of hair tied back behind a black bandana.
 Silver collars around their necks are chained to the wall behind them, each collar’s band carved with patterns of wicked-looking thorns.</p>
 </div>

 The medallion is the *Holy Symbol of Ravenkind*.
-The youth is Ilya Krezkov, a fourteen-year-old **werewolf** with 36 hit points.
+The youth is Ilya Krezkov, a thirteen-year-old **werewolf** with 36 hit points.
 The woman is Zuleika Toranescu, Ilya’s aunt and a **werewolf** priestess of Mother Night.
 Both Ilya and Zuleika are starving and have three levels of exhaustion as a result.

 Players who saw Ilya's sketch of Zuleika in [[Arc K - The Fallen Abbey#Ilya’s Bedroom|Arc K - The Fallen Abbey]] recognize her as the woman in the picture.